 Western-style e-commerce models have not had notable success in developing economies.
 But BOP markets, often inefficient and dependent on many layers of intermediaries, should benefit disproportionately from Internet-based systems.
-Now ecommerce systems designed specifically to serve small enterprises are starting to appear.
+Now e-commerce systems designed specifically to serve small enterprises are starting to appear.
 Voxiva, a U.S. start-up operating in Peru, is offering automated business applications over the phone in partnership with Telefónica, the dominant local carrier.
 The inexpensive services include voicemail, data entry, order placement or other transactions, checking account balances, monitoring delivery status, and accessing pre-recorded information directories.
-According to the Boston Consulting Group, the Peruvian Ministry of Health uses Voxiva to disseminate information, take pharmaceutical orders, and link health care workers spread among 6,000 offices and clinics.10 Microfinance institutions use it to process loan applications and communicate with borrowers.
-Voxiva have access to a phone.
+According to the Boston Consulting Group, the Peruvian Ministry of Health uses Voxiva to disseminate information, take pharmaceutical orders, and link health care workers spread among 6,000 offices and clinics.
+Microfinance institutions use it to process loan applications and communicate with borrowers.
+Voxiva offers Web-based services too, but far more of its potential customers in Latin America have access to a phone.
 Sebrae, a Brazilian business assistance agency, has also developed an easy-to-use set of small business tools, from accounting to ordering over the Internet.
-The system lets SMEs use their own or a shared-access computer to conduct their business more efficiently, to link up and pool their purchases to gain economies of scale, and to bid for services to large businesses that would otherwise be hard to approach.11
+The system lets SMEs use their own or a shared-access computer to conduct their business more efficiently, to link up and pool their purchases to gain economies of scale, and to bid for services to large businesses that would otherwise be hard to approach.